libsncu. (2014, July 23). Citation: A (very) brief introduction [Video]. YouTube. https://youtu.be/IMhMuVvXCVw

 The following guidelines may help you when citing indirect (paraphrase) quotations:

-Cite all indirect or paraphrased quotes
+Cite all indirect or paraphrased quotes.

-Cite ideas or concepts from another author that are not your own original ideas
+Cite ideas or concepts from another author that are not your own original ideas.

-Common knowledge refers to information you can reasonably expect the general public to know such as widespread facts, dates or historical events.
-Common knowledge does not need to be cited; however, a good practice is to speak with your instructor when you are unsure if information is common knowledge.
+Common knowledge does not need to be cited because it is widely known, undisputed, easily verified, and generally not attributable to a specific author; however, a good practice is to speak with your instructor when you are unsure if information is common knowledge.

-Examples of Common Knowledge:
+Examples of common knowledge:

 The following are some practices that may assist you in your research experience:

-Practice effective note-taking
+Practice effective note-taking.

-Keep a working bibliography
+Keep a working bibliography.

-Paraphrase ideas into your own words
+Paraphrase ideas into your own words.

-Refer to the text to make sure you have not unintentionally copied information
+Refer to the text to make sure you have not unintentionally copied information.

-Use your own voice to put a new twist on old information
+Use your own voice to put a new twist on old information.

-When in doubt, provide full and complete references
+When in doubt, provide full and complete references.

-Remember that research, writing, and citing take time
+Remember that research, writing, and citing take time.

-For more information on effective research practices, visit Library Services Research Guide
+For more information on effective research practices, visit Library Services Research Guide.

 University of Alberta.
 Dean of Students (2013, December 8).
 Plagiarism rap: Cite your sources [Video].
 YouTube. https://youtu.be/bT6S4ERI0o8